 Co-parenting, education & school

-School is a major part of your children’s lives and a central pillar providing structure and social support, as well as academic opportunity.
+School is a major part of your children’s lives and a central pillar providing structure and social support, as well as academic opportunities.
 When you and their other parent separate, school may become particularly essential as a source of continuity and stability for your children.

 Single parenting and education for your children